 To start the New Year with an interesting and thought-provoking event, Frank Bold and ClientEarth organised a screening of This Changes Everything, a documentary based on Naomi Klein’s international non-fiction bestseller.

-We are at a moment in history when we need our corporate businesses more than ever to help us cope with the challenges ahead.
-We, as a society, though, need to be clear in our understanding of the basis upon which society grants the privileges that now accompany the modern corporate form.
+We are at a moment in history when we need our corporate businesses more than ever to help us cope with the unprecedented challenges ahead.

-The maximising shareholder value theory, that came to dominate our thinking and policy-making in last several decades, has been linked, as a causative factor, to the recent financial crises.
-It has been blamed for some of the worst excesses in corporate behaviour, and academics are now broadly questioning the basic tenets upon which it was built.
+The maximising shareholder value theory, that came to dominate our thinking and policy-making in last several decades, contributed to the recent financial crises.
+It has been blamed for some of the worst excesses in corporate behaviour, externalisation of costs, and growing inequality.
+Academics are now broadly questioning the basic tenets upon which it was built.
 Policy makers are alive to one of its manifestations, short-termism, and are seeking ways to mitigate that type of thinking.
-A problem in that regard is that they often simply seek to fix the problem by deploying solutions which serve to further entrench shareholder primacy.
+A problem in that regard is that they often simply seek to fix the problem by deploying solutions which serve to further entrench shareholder primacy and in turn facilitate capital markets’ pressure on companies.
 They never think to ask the fundamental question:"Does this paradigm actually work?"

-There is now ample evidence that the shareholder value paradigm is flawed economically, legally and socially.
-What is lacking is a platform for the development of a coherent vision for a new paradigm of corporate governance which will be more beneficial for society than the present one but which will still allow corporations to remain profitable, to provide jobs and innovative solutions to society’s growing needs.
-In order for such a beneficial paradigm shift to occur in this area there will need to be collaboration between academics (across a number of disciplines), business leaders, policy makers and civil society.
+There is now ample evidence that the maximising shareholder value paradigm is flawed economically, legally and socially.
+What is lacking is a platform for the development of a coherent vision for a new paradigm of corporate governance which will be more beneficial for society than the present one but which will still allow corporations to remain profitable and provide jobs and innovative solutions to society’s growing needs.
+In order for such a beneficial paradigm shift to occur there must be a collaboration between academics across a number of disciplines, business leaders, policy makers and civil society.